Investors tell us that, too often, people avoid, second-guess or provide scrambled answers to simple questions.

 The ebook is full of practical tips, advice, and feedback from LPs.
 It will help you to make immediate improvements to your investor pitches and meetings.

 In the meantime, if you’d like to improve your handling of investor questions, please give us a call.
 Working with our experts is a small investment that can deliver amazingly high returns.
 Call Louise Angus on 020 7018 0922 or email firstname.lastname@example.org.

 You may also be interested in our 10 tips from the experts on answering tough investor questions and our six tests to check whether your Private Equity Pitch Book is investor-ready.

-Over 10+ years the award-winning BBA team has coached hundreds of funds and firms globally to present powerfully.
-We have developed a robust toolbox of techniques that we use to help our clients become clear, confident communicators.
+Over 12+ years the award-winning BBA team has coached hundreds of funds and firms globally to present powerfully.
+We use a robust toolbox of techniques to help our clients become a clear, confident communicator.